Agricultural Involution: In popular culture

 The term involution was introduced to social sciences research about China in the 1985 book The peasant economy and social change in North China by Philip C. C. Huang at UCLA, in which he uses it to explain why family farming, rather than industrial agriculture, dominates the agriculture in North China.
 The term is again used in Prasenjit Duara's 1988 book Culture, Power, and the State: Rural North China, 1900-1942, where Duara describes an involution of the state in the forms of its rural government.
 Since then, the term involution has drawn great attention in China.

+Chinese usage of involution (neijuan)

-Since then, the term has been gradually extended to be used to describe a variety of aspects of the highly competitive Chinese society.
-In 2020, it has become one of the most popular buzzwords on Weibo, where it is used to describe the feeling of exhaustion in an overly competitive society.
+The term involution neijuan, has drawn significant attention in Chinese sociological research, making it one of the most popular terms for describing youth culture there.
+Since Covid-19, the term has been gradually extended to be used to describe a variety of aspects of the highly competitive Chinese society.
+In 2020, it became one of the most popular buzzwords on Weibo, where it is used to describe the feeling of exhaustion in an overly competitive society.